AshrafHassan-RH/dev-acm/README.md

 * In Inventory dropdown box click magnifier and select bastion inventory
 * Under Variables add th IP address of the bastion host:

+#### Creating a Project

+Ansible Ansible Platform manages different automation tasks using Projects.
+Project combines and puts into relation Credentials, Inventories/Hosts, and Ansible playbooks in git repos.
+Project can also be assigned to specific organization/team.

+In order to create a Project follow the procedure:
+1. In AAP web console go to Resources > Projects
+2. Click Add
+3. Under "Name" add the name for the project.
+4. Click magnifier under "Organization", choose "Infrastructure"
+5. Click magnifier under "Execution Environment", choose "Default execution environment"
+6. Under "Source Control Type" select "Git".
+This will open additional configuration texboxes
+7. Under "Source Control URL" enter the URL for your repo.
+Use https URL
+8. Under "Source Control Branch/Tag/Commit" provide the name of the branch
+9. Click magnifier under  "Source Control Credential", choose the credential name you created following the procedure in "Git credentials" section.
+10. Click "Save"

+Note: There is already a project created named AAP Demo.
+The project should provide a showcase for a couple of usecases.

+#### Creating Job Templates

+Job Templates

+To configure Job Template follow the procedure:
+1. In AAP web console go to Resources > Templates
+2. Under "Name" add the name for the Job Template
+3. Click magnifier under "Inventory", choose localhost
+4. Click magnifier under "Project", choose the project you created following the procedure in "Creating a project" section.
+5. Click magnifier under "Playbook", choose the playbook you want to use with your Template.
+In our example we use the playbook named acm_gitops.yaml which covers one of our use-cases.
+The playbook is fetched from github repo using the credentials created.
+6. Click magnifier under "Credentials"
+7. For "Selected Category" choose Openshift or Kubernetes API Token.
+8. Choose the credential created by following the proceure in "Openshift API credentials" section
+9. Click "Save"

+Note: There is already a Job Template named "integrate gitops with ACM" created.
+This job template is configuring the integration for RHACM and gitops.
+It applies a couple of yaml manifests in order to enable Application set for Applications in RHACM.
+This feature allows us to deploy applications to managed clsuters using ArgoCD.